Kelley Holland was a special contributor covering personal finance for CNBC.com.

-She created and wrote a monthly management column, "Under New Management," for The New York Times.
-Prior to writing her column, she was a business editor for The Times with responsibility for weekend business news and more.
-Earlier, she was an editor at Business Week, where one of her cover stories helped the magazine win a National Magazine Award for general excellence.
+Before joining CNBC, Holland created and wrote a monthly management column, "Under New Management," for The New York Times after serving as a business editor there.
+Earlier, she was an editor at BusinessWeek, where one of her cover stories helped the magazine win a National Magazine Award for general excellence.

-Holland graduated with honors from Amherst College and received a master's degree in public and private management from the Yale School of Management.
-She is a chartered financial analyst.
+Holland graduated with honors from Amherst College and received a master's degree in Public and Private Management from the Yale School of Management.
+She is a Chartered Financial Analyst.

 Many of today's retirees are a surprisingly happy lot, a recent study found.
 Often it's because of this key money move.

 Almost half of Americans say they are worried about the rising cost of living in retirement, but they may not need to be.